"Now apply the Indiana Jones model to every other field of study.

 - Animated Adaptation: In the works.
 Have a trailer!

-- Basically, Helsingard is Robo's most frequent and dangerous enemy (Robo calls him "an unparalleled genius"), Doctor Dinosaur is his most humiliating (since he is stupid and yet manages to continuously outwit Robo), and Edison is Robo's oldest and most personal (Robo even calls him "[his] greatest enemy").
-Stephen Hawking is an arch-enemy on a more much more...
-Artisanal...
-Scale— instead of threatening the world or our hero's loved ones, he just epically jerks Robo's chain.
+- Arch-Enemy: Helsingard is Robo's most frequently recurring nemesis, and as a Mad Scientist Brain in a Jar piloting Giant Mecha bodies, he parallels the purely mechanical Science Hero Robo.
+There's also Dr. Dinosaur (a super-stupid dinosaur scientist opposing a super-intelligent robot scientist) and Undead Edison (who was the arch enemy of Robo's father).
+Basically, Helsingard is Robo's most frequent and dangerous enemy (Robo calls him "an unparalleled genius"), Dr. Dinosaur is his most humiliating (since he is stupid and yet manages to continuously outwit Robo), and Edison is Robo's oldest and most personal (Robo even calls him "[his] greatest enemy").
+Another major contender is Majestic 12, an anti-Robo conspiracy.

 - Arc Number: In The Shadow From Beyond Time, "infinity minus one".

 - Are These Wires Important?: One of Robo's favorite techniques.

 - Art Evolution: And it was nice art to start with!

 - Artifact Title: Atomic Robo and the Dogs of War was named because the original outline had Robo fighting Dr. Valkyrie's Wehrwolf soldiers.
 The Wehrwolf Formula was given a token mention at the end of the Dr. Valkyrie conflict and a mention on the back cover of the trade paperback.